salimhamed/dotfiles-keep/.github/README.md

 - `<C-f>` while in command mode will open a window with command line history.
   Close this window with `<C-c>`.
 - `<C-w>x` this will swap windows
+- `:messages` will show you messages that appeared during startup.

 ### 🔧 CLI Utilities